OpenCyphal/pycyphal/docs/pages/architecture.rst

 Packet capture (aka sniffing or snooping) and their further analysis (either real-time or postmortem) are vital for advanced network diagnostics or debugging.
-While existing generalized solutions like Wireshark, libpcap, npcap, SocketCAN, etc. are adequate for low-level access, they are inadequate for non-trivial use cases where a higher-level view is desired.
+While existing general-purpose solutions like Wireshark, libpcap, npcap, SocketCAN, etc. are adequate for low-level access, they are unsuitable for non-trivial use cases where comprehensive analysis is desired.

 Certain scenarios require emitting spoofed traffic where some of its parameters are intentionally distorted (like fake source address).